Why Digital Payments?

 - Transparency and security by increasing accountability and tracking, reducing corruption and theft as a result

 - Financial inclusion by advancing access to a range of financial services, including savings accounts and insurance products

-- Women’s economic empowerment by giving women more control over their financial lives and improving economic opportunities
+- Women’s economic participation by giving women more control over their financial lives and improving economic opportunities

-- Inclusive growth through building the institutions that form the bedrock of an economy and the cumulative effect of cost savings, increased transparency, financial inclusion, and greater women’s economic empowerment
+- Inclusive growth through building the institutions that form the bedrock of an economy and the cumulative effect of cost savings, increased transparency, financial inclusion, and greater women’s economic participation

 1. Cost Savings